PDAL/PDAL/doc/stages/writers.las.rst

 .. warning::

     Scale/offset are not preserved from an input LAS file.
-See below for information on the scale/offset options and the 'forward' option.
+See below for information on the scale/offset options and the `forward` option.

 Example
 -------